 - ⅓ cup date syrup

 - 2 large fresh figs (stem removed)

 - optional: ¼ tsp raw ground vanilla bean or 1 tsp pure vanilla extract; a hint of orange extract could be nice too (note: I did not use these in this cake as per notes above)

 - chopped and whole hazelnuts, fresh figs, decorative flowers of choice, date syrup for drizzling on individual slices if desired

-- Process all crust ingredients into a fine sticky crumble.
-Transfer to a 5" springform pan and press down into an even crust.
+- Process all crust ingredients into a fine sticky crumble in a food processor.
+Transfer to a 5″ springform pan and press down into an even crust.
 Freeze while working on next step.

 - Blend all filling ingredients into a smooth consistency in a power blender.
 Pour over prepared crust.
 Freeze for 5-6 hours or overnight.

 - Decorate with desired toppings and serve.
 Enjoy!
 (Note: keep cake frozen until serving; store leftovers in the freezer).

 This post contain affiliate links to the following products: raw hazelnuts, medjool dates, date syrup, cashew butter, salt, raw ground vanilla bean, pure vanilla extract, food processor, power blender.